jdkandersson/flake8-docstrings-complete/README.md

 source.py:2:14: DCO005 "baz" argument should be described in the docstring, more information: https://github.com/jdkandersson/flake8-docstrings-complete#fix-dco005
 ```

-This can be resolved by changing the code to:
+This can be resolved by adding the `baz` argument to the `Args` section:

 ```Python
 # test_source.py